Kristina01111000/Drws_site/README.md

 	- bottom right practical earth corner "here and now corner" -"being practical is good!" underneath it
 		- added this stuff, need middle section

-- created powerpoint course, additional free course?
+-  powerpoint course, additional free course
-	- look at it to see if it is good
+	- add it to site, break it up into sections
 	- make some quiz questions for the powerpoint course

 - not working after update of theme, login button going to membership levels